AmericanRedCross/team-code-of-conduct/README.md

 - Assume all communications are positive.
 - When we disagree, try to understand why.

+#### Team practices

+- Video first, conditions permitting.
+We're all remote at some point and seeing faces helps build team cohesion and improves clarity of communication.
+- Default to keeping conversations in public channels except when there is a good reason not to do so.
+- *need a note about asyncronous communication, diff time zones, core business hours based on DC time, people often send messages at odd times but no need to respond immediately for non-disaster)*
+- Make an effort to regularly attend scrum.

 #### Behaviors that won't be tolerated

 - Verbal or written abuse.